Dans-labs/landscape-analysis-GeoMapDataverseIntegration/LandscapeAnalysis.md

 - The backend is kept, but the API will extended to support the new frontend.
 - The frontend is done with the React framework.

+Information about the roadmap can be found [here][dataverse-frontend-roadmap].
+It seems to be stuck at 'Q2 2024' and also the [sprint][ataverse-frontend-sprint] does not show much activity.

 It is uncertain when it will be in a state that DANS is able to have it replace the 'old' frontend.

-**TODO:** refer to roadmap